dediane/TIL/lldb-tuto.md

 # LLDB EASY DEBUG

-Add he flag -g3 when you compile your program.
+Add the flag -g when you compile your program.

 <hr>